 The leaves are opposite, dark green, lance shaped, 2x as long as wide, margins sharply but unequally toothed, pointed tip and the based narrowed to a short stalk, which also has some of the reddish color of the stem.
 The surfaces are usually smooth but the veins on the underside may have fine hair and the underside is densely gland dotted.

-The inflorescence is a dense whorl-like cylindric terminal spike, obtuse at the tip and sometimes interrupted on the stem.
-In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of opposite bracts.
+The inflorescence is a dense whorl-like cylindric terminal spike, obtuse at the tip and sometimes the terminal cluster is interrupted on the stem.
+In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of a pair of opposite bracts.
+There can be axillary clusters from the upper leaf axils.

 Flowers: The calyx of the flower is purple, tubular in shape with 5 linear teeth at the lip.
 The outside of the calyx is smooth at the base but then hairy and glandular.
-The flower corolla is white with red tinges and has 2 major lips.
-The upper lip is undivided while the lower lip has three lobes.
-The flowers are perfect with 4 equal length stamens, with pale yellow anthers, and a single style with a divided tip.
+The flower corolla is white with red tinges and has 2 major lips formed by 5 fused petals.
+The upper lip of two fused petals is undivided while the lower lip formed from 3 fused petals has three lobes.
+The flowers are perfect with 4 equal length stamens with pale yellow anthers and a single style with a divided tip.
 Stamens and style are exserted beyond the corolla throat; all-together - a showy arrangement.
 The green bracts which separate the flowers are linear to lanceolate in shape and slightly longer than the flower calyx.

 Seed: Fertile flowers mature to a dried calyx that contains 4 ovoid, smooth brown nutlets.
 Seeds are small and need light for to break dormancy; thus should be surface sown.
 They do not need cold stratification.